RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 (if only the FAT partition is corrupted) or to install older, newer, or custom ecosystem zip files.

 #.
-Download a zip file from our |download server|.
+Download a zip file from our |Red Pitaya archive|.

 #.
 Insert the SD card into the card reader.